Acumatica/AcuMate/acumate-plugin/readme.md

 4. **Snippets**
    - **Event Hook Creation**: Quickly add event hooks to TypeScript code with built-in snippets.

+5. **Graph Metadata Assistance**
+   - When `acuMate.useBackend` is enabled, AcuMate queries the connected site for the list of available graphs and surfaces them as completions inside the `@graphInfo` decorator's `graphType` value.
+   - The same metadata powers TypeScript diagnostics, warning when a `graphType` string does not match any graph returned by the backend so you can catch typos before running the UI.

 ### HTML Features

 1. **HTML Validation Against TypeScript + Client Metadata**